lidofinance/docs/docs/contracts/lido.md

 - When beacon balance grown between reports, protocol register profit and distribute reward of fresh minting stETH tokens between stETH holders, node operators, insurance fund and treasury.
 Fee distribution for node operators, insurance fund and treasury can be set by DAO.
 - When frame was ended with slashing and new beacon balance less than previous one total supply of stETH becomes less than in previous report and no rewards distributed.

+## Execution layer rewards

+Lido implements the architecture design which was proposed in the Lido improvement proposal [#12](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-12.md) to collect the execution level rewards (starting from the Merge hardfork) and distribute them as part as the Lido Oracle report.

+These execution layer rewards initially accumulaed to the dedicated `LidoExecutionLayerRewardsVault` contract and consists of priority fees and MEV.

+## Staking rate limiting

+There is a safeguard mechanism in Lido to prevent huge APR losses facing the [post-merge entry queue demand](https://blog.lido.fi/modelling-the-entry-queue-post-merge-an-analysis-of-impacts-on-lidos-socialized-model/).

+New staking requests could be rate-limited with a soft moving cap for the stake amount per desired period.

+For details, see the Lido improvement proposal [#14](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-14.md).

 ## View Methods